mibengt/evolene/README.md

 Test your setup by adding a Docker application that follows Evolene and run *Execute shell* `$EVOLENE_DIRECTORY/run.sh`

-## :bulb: How to develop and run Evolene on your local machine
+## :computer: How to develop and run Evolene on your local machine

 ### Run the code locally